ni/nimble/packages/nimble-components/src/select/specs/IxD.md

 ![ ](spec-images/select-19.png)

 Clicking anywhere on a field button opens (if closed) the menu.
-If the field button contains a valid value, selection is indicated on the associated menu item.
+If the field button contains a valid value, selection is indicated on the associated list option.

 ![ ](spec-images/select-20.png)

-Hovering over a menu item in the menu indicates interactivity.
+Hovering over a list option in the menu indicates interactivity.

 ![ ](spec-images/select-21.png)

-Clicking anywhere on a menu item selects the item, displays the value in field button value, and closes the menu.
+Clicking anywhere on a list option selects the option, displays the value in field button value, and closes the menu.

 ![ ](spec-images/select-22.png)

-When the menu is open, clicking anywhere outside of a menu item (including the field button) closes the menu with no changes.
+When the menu is open, clicking anywhere outside of a list option (including the field button) closes the menu with no changes.

 ![ ](spec-images/select-23.png)